 White Velvet Okra

-(Abelmoschus esculentus); Heirloom; an Ark of Taste variety; a New York State Collection variety; Thornless;
+(Abelmoschus esculentus); Heirloom; an Ark of Taste variety; a New York State Collection variety; Thornless; Minimum 20 seeds

 Who'd have thought?!
 A southern staple introduced by a New York seed company!
 This unique white skinned, thornless okra variety was first introduced by New York's Peter Henderson & Company in 1890 and continued to appear in catalogs throughout the 19th century until its gradual displacement by the more typical green varieties.
-A versatile okra, its pods which do not harden, are covered in smooth velvet fuzz and should be allowed to dry before eaten raw or used in recipes.
+A versatile okra, its pods which do not harden, are covered in smooth velvet fuzz and should be allowed to dry to the touch before eaten raw or used in recipes.

 Traditional culinary uses for White Velvet include simple salads, pickles, gumbos and stews, as a side dish with greens and/or peas and batter fried.
 It is well suited for canning.
 Okra even features prominently in this vintage style vegan, gluten-free sweet treat recipe.